Staffing = Reputation x Networking

 In the long run, building good relationships with staffing managers is helpful.
 They are at the epicenter of all staffing decisions.
 You never know when they will help you because they like you.
 A normal human connection, a little respect, and appreciation of their work.
 They typically don’t get it a lot from consultants.

 Book a Free 1-1 Consultation to discuss whether I can help you through my coaching program.
-There is no commitment, and you can ask any burning questions.
+There is no commitment, and you can ask any burning questions in a risk-free environment.

 Read this post to learn more about the Hero’s Journey coaching program.